 For inoperable aneurysms, you may be prescribed drugs to lower your blood pressure or ease the force of your heart's beating.
 Your chance of it bursting will go down.

 Even for an operable aneurysm, your doctor may first try medication and a wait-and-see approach, with tests every now and then to track its growth.

-You may need surgery if your doctor finds that the aneurysm has become dangerously enlarged.
-A surgeon can treat an aneurysm by inserting a clip that cuts off blood flow to the affected area.
+You may need surgery if your doctor finds that the aneurysm has become big enough to be dangerous.
+A surgeon can treat it by inserting a clip that cuts off blood flow to the affected area.

 In some cases, the aneurysm can be removed.
 That section of artery can be replaced with a synthetic graft.